openxla/shardy/rfcs/2024-03-14-shardy-partitioner-rfc.md

 ### Basic structure

 The dimension shardings tell us for each dimension of the tensor, along which axes (or"sub-axes") it is sharded from major to minor.
-All other axes that don’t shard a dimension are implicitly replicated (or explicitly replicated)
+All other axes that don't shard a dimension are implicitly replicated (or explicitly replicated)

 We will start with a simple example and extend it as we describe additional features.